Asha-Empire/Game-Story/README.md

 In the first few decades only the best scientists in the solar system toghether with navy officers have gone through the wormhole and set up a space station and explored and searched for planets and then after have colonized the most suitable planet.

 Scientists have determined that the reason why this new system and the galaxy has not been identified before, because it is not in the observable universe that can be seen from the solar system and they have determined its distance to solar system is approximately 75 billion light years.
+They found a habitable planet with different kinds of animals and plants.
+It also has a special energy source similar to Amethyst stone.
+They named this new planet as Saiantum.

 Scientists named this new system as Vita Nova for hoping to new life and its galaxy as Asha because they thought this new galaxy is the symbol of truth and existence.